The top accountancy firm has officially relaxed its rules on work wear – just weeks after one receptionist was sent home for refusing to wear heels

 Sydney-based Horlin says the move is actually about keeping up with what industry competitors can offer as well as driving innovation at the firm.

-“The reality is we are in a war for talent and we want the same creative, innovative and diverse people that all the other companies are chasing,” she said.
+“The reality is we are in a war for talent and we want the same creative, innovative and diverse people that all the other companies are chasing,” she told HRD.
 “We think this change will help us do that.”

 Previously, men were expected to wear fine knitwear, smart shirts with collars, tailored trousers, traditional suits and dress shoes or boots.